 Although Subaru issued some relief, it didn’t meet the expectations of all affected vehicle owners.
 Luckily, California lemon laws protect consumers from the inconvenience and losses of defective cars.

-A manufacturer or dealer is accorded a reasonable opportunity to fix the vehicle defect before activating lemon laws.
+A manufacturer or dealer is given a reasonable opportunity to fix the vehicle defect before invoking lemon laws.

 Here are the available remedies: